Site Index • Wiki • Blog

 same argument could be used against the ex-spouse: a 50:50

-division of duty during marriage is unfairly "based on" solo military
+division of duty is unfair when it's "based on" solo military

 time before the marriage.
-(See where the white portion overlaps
+(See where the white portion overlays

 the dotted portion in the Area Method diagrams introduced elsewhere.)